Category Archives: Finding a Dog

 “Although Whippet racing continues on a very minor scale, the breed is now hugely popular in the show ring where its elegant lines and smooth daisycutting action has won many admirers.
 As a family companion, the Whippet is gentle and affectionate and enjoys the comforts of domestic life.”

 Sounds lovely, doesn’t it?
 But we don’t all want Whippets, do we?
 We want something different.
+This is why dog breeding is so complicated.

 The same, but different